About us

 • Data science applications: heart disease diagnosis, variable selection for cancer, saving energy with solar power, explaining water pollution, estimating and saving energy in large-scale query processing.

-• Data science management problems: extending ER database models to manage data pre-processing, managing analytic workflows, detecting and solving data quality issues, querying source code.
+• Database systems (before): extending ER database models to manage data pre-processing, managing analytic workflows, detecting and solving data quality issues, querying source code, recursive queries, joins on graphs, cubes, skylines, pivoting, workload optimization, data partitioning.

 • Director